DashineePARMANUM/Tableau_de_bord_climatique_multi-villes/README.md

 ---
 ---
 # Multi-city Climate Dashboard
-Pair project for SDS 3786 - Data Science Laboratory (French section of SDS 3386)
+Pair project for SDS 3786 - Data Science Laboratory (French section of SDS 3386) [uOttawa]

 **Note :** This repository was created and maintained by me after the completion of the course project.
 It serves as a personal, independent organization of the work for sharing and portfolio purposes.